RECCAP2-ocean/R2-shared-resources/README.md

   3. Merge data based on variable

 - `scripts/plot`: sets the configuration for plotting to have a nice simple style.
 Also supports mapping with `cartopy`
+- `scripts/map`: makes it easy to plot with xarray DataArrays